gaizkadc/vpn-server/README.md

 # VPN Server
 VPN Server for the Edge Controller.
-Allows to connect Edge Controllers that reside on customer infrastructure to Nalej Platform in a secure way.
+Allows Edge Controllers that reside on user infrastructure to connect to the Nalej Platform in a secure way.

 ## Getting Started